wolfv6/keybrd/tutorials/tutorial_3cde_sublayer_keyboard.md

 Letters 'a' 'b' 'c' are on the Alpha layer.

 Pressing the Sym-layer key locks the Sym layer.
-Symbols '-' '=' and "Num" layer key are on the Sym layer.
+Symbols '-' '=' and 'Num' layer key are on the Sym layer.

 If the keyboard is locked on the Sym layer, holding Num down makes it the active layer.
 Number '1' is on the Num sublayer.
 Releasing the Num key makes the locked layer active.

+Sublayers are very flexible.
 Example sketches 3c, 3d, and 3e implement the above layout.
-Each sketch uses a different layer scheme.
+Each sketch demonstrates a different layer scheme.
+Which approach works best depends on the layout.

 The sketches will run on the basic breadboard keyboard described in [tutorial_1_breadboard_keyboard.md](tutorial_1_breadboard_keyboard.md) with a 3rd column added to pin 16: